What is Bir Billing?

 Cons– Takes a lot more time (10-13 + 9 = 19-22 hours), that too only if you are able to keep the two train journeys end to end which is less likely.
 You will have to plan your reaching time at Pathankot so that it is not too early for the next toy train’s departure.
 Also, you will have to keep sufficient buffer time between the two timings so as not to miss the toy train because of some delay in the train to Pathankot.
 Use this option only if you have the luxury of time or are a fan of slow-moving romantic toy trains or if you are a slow-paced tarveller who just drifts along the path.

 - Combination of train and bus.
-As per my experience, this is the most feasible option for any train loving budget traveler.
+As per my experience, this is the most feasible option to reach Bir Billing for any train loving budget traveler.
 Here too you have two options

 (a).
 You can take the train, Himachal Express, upto Kiratpur Sahib and from there take the bus to Mandi.
 From Mandi get the bus to Bir Chowk (as detailed in 2 A).